horvathcso/horvathcso.github.io/about/phd.markdown

 # PhD in Scientific Computing (IT department, Uppsala University) Sept 2024 -

-This page documents the progress of my PhD in Scientific Computing.
+This page documents the progress of my PhD in Uppsala as part of the [Scientific Machine Learning](https://sciml.se) research group.
 The program is expected to take approximately five years and includes:

 - At least 70 credits (hp) of coursework
 - One year of departmental duties, including teaching and supervision